-An employee may be placed on Administrative Leave at any time during an investigative process when an allegation of misconduct is made against an employee.
+An employee may be placed on Administrative Leave during an investigative process when an allegation of misconduct is made against an employee.
 Depending on the severity of the allegation, the Administrative Leave may be with or without pay.

-Administrative Leave with or without pay may be used when it is determined to be in the College's best interest that an employee is not on campus for a period of time.
-While on paid Administrative Leave, the employee must be responsive to requests by the College or pay may be suspended while a decision is made about employment.
+Administrative Leave with or without pay may be used when it is determined to be in the College's best interest that an employee is not on campus for some time.
+While on paid Administrative Leave, the employee must be responsive to requests by the College, or pay may be suspended while a decision is made about employment.